Last September, just after the birth of our 4th child, I started walking 3 miles every morning.

 It’s not super-athlete stuff, but after 15 years of flying a desk for a job and generally ignoring physical activity, I needed to make a change as Father Time attempts to catch me from behind.

 Walking has been shown to have tremendous long-term health benefits, and the mental benefits of starting my day in the woods of our local park were a nice benefit too.

 I use an app on my phone to track my 3-mile jaunts each day, but I’m not necessarily targeting a certain speed or time.
-Just getting up every morning and doing it is the goal.
+The goal: Just getting up every morning and doing it.

 Now my personality type is such that I’m either all in on something, or I’m all out.

 I have a hard time doing anything halfway.
 So I made a deal with myself early on that I was going to walk every day no matter what.

 That was a dumb idea.